erinleeryan/1000ptcoauthor/The 1000 point plan.md

 1000 point plan for astronomy paper coauthorship
 =======

 Warning: this plan was written by an observational astronomer and thus has the biases and leanings of observational projects the author is used to.
-This also will likely not be a good plan for large surveys where coauthorship complex, but it may be a good starting point
+This also will likely not be a good plan for large surveys where coauthorship complex, but it may be a good starting point.

 ----------